 Notes

-- I find using butter is just fine to grease the pan.
-Some folks say that it doesn’t work well, but I’ve always had success with it as a cake release agent.
+- Butter is fine to grease the pan, I've always had success with it as a cake release agent.

 - Do not use cooking spray.
 It tends to be too thin and will run down the sides of the pan and pool at the bottom.
-It’s also not viscous enough, will get goopy with the flour and it will make your cake stick.
-I’ve ended up with a very tasty cake that I’ve had to dig out of the pan.
+It will get goopy with the flour and will make your cake stick.

 Nutrition